 His purpose was reflected in his self-care and in his love for a little girl.

-Part 2: Wellness awaits each of us.
+You may like this story as well: Part 2: Wellness awaits each of us.
 Why is it that some people don’t choose it?
 Get ready for three intriguing insights!

 Publisher’s Note: Holli Kenley is an American Licensed Marriage and Family Therapist and the author of “ Daughters Betrayed By Their Mothers: Moving from Brokenness to Wholeness” and “Power Down & Parent Up!: Cyber Bullying, Screen Dependence & Raising Tech-Healthy Children”